bentoml/BentoML/docs/source/index.rst

 ..
-BentoML documentation master file, created by sphinx-quickstart on Fri Jun 14 11:20:19 2019.
+BentoML documentation main file, created by sphinx-quickstart on Fri Jun 14 11:20:19 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.